Delos, the Birthplace of Apollo and Artemis

-The Birth Story o Apollo and Artemis on Delos
+The Birth of Apollo and Artemis on Delos

-The island of Delos was discovered by the beautiful mortal Leto, one of Zeus' mistresses who, after a lot of travelling, settled on the island to give birth to her twins, the Olympian gods Artemis and Apollo.
-Only then could the island obtain a fixed spot right in the center of the Cyclades and received the name Delos ("the unconcealed one").
+The island of Delos was discovered by the beautiful mortal Leto, one of Zeus' mistresses, who after many journeys settled on the island to give birth to her twins, the Olympian gods Artemis

-With the birth of Apollo, the god of the Sun, immediately the sun blazed down the island and the island of Delos was declared the sacred Island of Antiquity.
+With the birth of Apollo, the god of the sun, the sun immediately shone on the island and the island of Delos was declared a holy island of antiquity.